agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/README.md

     tools=["data_analyzer", "sentiment_analysis"]
 )

-# Agent's AI decides when to use tools in ANY method
+# Agent's AI decides whether and when to use tools in ANY method
-response = agent.run("What's the weather?")           # Agent decides whether to use web_search
-result = agent.analyze("sales_data.csv")              # Agent decides whether to use data_analyzer
+response = agent.run("What's the weather?")           # Agent decides whether and when to use web_search result = agent.analyze("sales_data.csv")              # Agent decides whether and when to use data_analyzer
-insights = agent.process("customer_feedback.txt")     # Agent decides whether to use sentiment_analysis
+insights = agent.process("customer_feedback.txt")     # Agent decides whether and when to use sentiment_analysis
 ```

 ## 📁 **Module Structure**